 The Miamisburg Secondary Academy’s program is designed to meet the individual needs of students.
 Based on each student’s transcript of academic coursework, an individual plan will be created to meet both state and local graduation requirements.

-The majority of our curriculum is online utilizing both PLATO and APEX software programs.
+The majority of our curriculum is online utilizing the APEX software program.
 Both meet new Common Core Standards adopted by the State of Ohio.
 Online education offers a variety of opportunities not available in a traditional school setting.
 Our students can make progress in their assigned coursework twenty-four hours a day; including weekends, holidays, and any day school may not be in session.
 Another feature of online coursework is its individualized nature.
 Students begin working in the curriculum at a level appropriate to their capabilities and progress systematically through the program.
 A pre-test is initially administered to determine appropriate placement.
 Thus, each student is at their prescribed level in any given course and will progress at their own rate.
-A variety of courses will be available to MSA students as contracted with both PLATO and APEX.
+A variety of courses will be available to MSA students as contracted with APEX.

 Student access to the internet and coursework will be filtered and governed by the internet user agreement.
 The computers utilized by the MSA work in a “school district” environment yet allow access to many educational resources.
 All web sites accessed by school computers will be monitored by district software.

 The curriculum is mostly on-line but students may be required to complete coursework using textbooks and prepared worksheets, review questions and mastery tests.
 Instruction and tutoring by our teachers is available as well.
 Students may also work at their own pace even with these courses.
 Again, all courses are aligned to the new Ohio standards.

 Our students are still required to take all State testing (OAA, OGT, End of Course Exams) assigned to the various grades and subject matter.
 MSA will adhere to and abide by State law in the admission of all legislative State tests.